codeigniter4/tasks/docs/index.md

     ->environments('development');
 ```

+This would run the task at the top of every hour, Monday - Friday, but only in development environments.

 ### Naming Tasks

 You can name tasks so they can be easily referenced later, such as through the CLI with the `named()` method: